edamontology/logoi/README.md

-# logoi
+# EDAM logoi
-Various suggestions of logoi for EDAM and related tools
+Various suggestions of _logoi_ for EDAM and related tools.

+Please feel welcome to contribute more (via pull requests), the EDAM community appreciates it! 🙏🏽😸